DataDog/hiring-engineers/answers.md

 ## Challenge 1: Collecting Metrics
 ### Part 1: Adding tags to the Datadog Agent config file
 #### 1.1.1: List of tags added
+I chose to add the following tags to the config file to help manage environment sprawl and provide the ability to group resources by common attributes, such as the running workload, the team responsible, or the environment classification.

 tags:
 * platform:vagrant